jjmchew/jjmchew.github.io/github.md

 - `git merge [branch name] --no-ff` (could also use ` --squash ` )
 - `git push`

+- always be sure you haved checked out the branch you want to merge **into**
+  - then run `git merge [branchName]`, where `branchName` is the other branch

+- `git merge --abort` : if there are conflicts, just abort the merge
+- after resolving conflicts i.e., editing the file(s) that have conflicts:
+  - need to `git add [conflicting files]`
+  - then `git commit -m "commitMessage"`

 ## Replicating an online repo